adrianmoya/es-docs.behat.org/en/cookbook/using_the_profiler_with_minkbundle.rst

 .. code-block:: gherkin

-     Then I should get an email on "stof@example.org" containing "To finish validating your account - please visit"
+     Then I should get an email on "stof@example.org" containing:
+        """
+        To finish validating your account - please visit
+        """

 .. note: